rolyli/blog/content/blog/using-d3-to-create-a-bar-chart-with-html-table-data-scraped-with-python/index.md

 ---
 I'm constantly trying to broaden my depth and breath of web development, and thought it would be nice to do a couple of data visualisation projects using d3.

-For the data, I decided to scrape it from a web site.
-To be honest, I've been meaning to get back into playing an MMO, and was wondering what the most popular ones are.
-I found a website with tabular data on population rankings and decided to scrape this.
+For the data itself, I decided to scrape a website that specializes in visualizing MMO game statistics.
+I've been meaning to get back into playing an MMO, and was wondering what the most popular ones are.

 I used Python to scrape the data using the default packages that come shipped with Python 3.
 The code I wrote below fetches the html source and uses regex to extract the actual data.
 As `re.findall()` returns a dictionary of tuples in the case of grouped data, I used `json.dumps()` to transform them into a JSON dictionary which is ideal for d3.
-To easily craft the regex pattern, I used [regex 101] (https://regex101.com/) which allows you to supply your pattern and data and give real time feedback on the matches.
+To easily craft the regex pattern, I used [regex 101](https://regex101.com/) which allows you to supply your pattern and data and give real time feedback on the matches.

 ```python
 import requests